Categories

 2. Borrow e-books, downloadable audiobooks & movies.

-Here are some short cut links to easily borrow materials online with your IndyPL library card.
-If you have never borrowed from Libby before, Libby directions and a Libby video tutorial are available, as well as Overdrive Support.
+Here are some short cut links to easily borrow materials online with your Library card.
+If you have never borrowed from Libby before, Libby directions and a Libby video tutorial are available, as well as OverDrive Support.
 If you have never borrowed from Kanopy before, you can get Kanopy directions.

 3. Get reading recommendations from Library staff.